tdobrovolskij/sanguinews/README.md

 HISTORY
 =======
+* 0.71 - Files will be sorted by name now.
 * 0.70 - Logic optimization.
 Performance boost.
   * Patch 1 - removed unneeded dependencies and a duplicate hash parameter.
 * 0.64 - Added recursive mode.